mmashez/MFWork/README.md

 - A file manager
 - Session validation

+⚠️ **Note:**
-⚠️ The initial build (**0.0.0, 17/08/25**) is unstable.
+The initial build (**0.0.0, 17/08/25**) is unstable.
 Please report any issues you encounter while using the framework.
+Breaking API changes will keep happening until MFWork builds a stable foundation, which is planned for around version 1.0.0.

 ---